-- 1. Section 5.1 of the Plan is hereby amended by deleting said section in its entirety and substituting in lieu thereof the following new Section 5.1: - 5.1 Number Available for Awards.
-Subject to adjustment as provided in Articles 11 and 12, the maximum number of shares of Common Stock that may be delivered pursuant to Awards granted under the Plan is eight hundred seventy-one thousand four hundred and twenty-nine (871,429) shares, of which one hundred percent (100%) may be delivered pursuant to Incentive Stock Options.
-Subject to adjustment pursuant to Articles 11 and 12, the maximum number of shares of Common Stock with respect to which Stock Options or SARs may be granted to an Executive Officer during any calendar year is fourteen thousand two hundred eighty-six (14,286) shares of Common Stock.
-Shares to be issued may be made available from authorized but unissued Common Stock, Common Stock held by the Company in its treasury, or Common Stock purchased by the Company on the open market or otherwise.
-During the term of this Plan, the Company will at all times reserve and keep available the number of shares of Common Stock that shall be sufficient to satisfy the requirements of this Plan. - 2.
+- 1. The first of Section 5.1 of the Plan is hereby amended by deleting said section in its entirety and substituting in lieu thereof the following new Section 5.1: - 5.1 Number Available for Awards.
+Subject to adjustment as provided in Articles 11 and 12, the maximum number of shares of Common Stock that may be delivered pursuant to Awards granted under the Plan is one million six hundred fifty-one thousand four hundred and twenty-nine (1,651,429) shares, of which one hundred percent (100%) may be delivered pursuant to Incentive Stock Options. - 2.
 Except as expressly amended by this Amendment, the Plan shall continue in full force and effect in accordance with the provisions thereof.